bundesverfassung-oesterreich/bv-website-text-parser/README.md

 # bv-commentary-parser
-Creates tei-files from docx-files fetched from google-docs.
+Creates tei-files from generic docx-files fetched from google-docs.
+This is done to provide the basic introduction texts on the website.
 Based on [grocerist](https://github.com/grocerist/grocerist-tei).

 ## usage